UlftKcy/UlftKcy/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Front-End Development | Javascript | ReactJS
-- 🌱 I’m currently learning  Django | PostgreSQL
+- 🌱 I’m currently learning  Laravel
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about anything
 ### 📩 Connect with me: